When is Legal Advice Recommended, and Why?

 Further Information about Family Law

-The FCFCOA has provided a glossary of legal words used in Court, and a lot of other useful information on parenting, property and divorce matters can be found on the FCFCOA website.
+The FCFCOA has provided a glossary of legal words used in Court (click on the letter L and scroll down) as well as a lot of other useful information on parenting, property and divorce matters on the FCFCOA website.
 You can also find a copy of the Court’s media releases on our Resources page.